gyliu513/langX101/README.md

 This is a repo for testing GenAI Observability Tools!

-A test for code review bot.
+A test for codexxxxx review bot.